 Welcome to the Women's Studies Program!

-In the Women’s Studies Program, the development of your passions and intellectual interests come first.
 Through inventive classes, community engagement, and thoughtful mentoring, the Women’s Studies Program lets you craft an education that fits your personal and career goals.
 In the classroom, you will learn to develop your own voice in a supportive environment with engaged students.
 You will graduate with the skills needed to navigate your career and, more importantly, you will graduate empowered to face life’s challenges, ready to make a difference.